Bryan-Az/FastAI-Keras/HuggingFace/README.md

 # HuggingFace

+## HuggingFace Audio (Text to Speech)

+In this section, I implemented an audio (text to speech) model using a pre-trained HuggingFace transformer audio model to translate text to simulated speech.
+For this section, I will be using data from the amazon fashion text dataset (the reviews feature has a good amount of natural speech text!).

 ## Tabular

 I use tabular data to create a custom classification model that uses  data environmental impact from a variety of buisness metrics.

 # HuggingFace Audio (Text to Speech)

-In this section, I will be implementing a audio (text to speech) model using a pre-trained HuggingFace transformer audio model to translate text to simulated speech.
-For this section, I will be using data from the amazon fashion text dataset (the reviews feature has a good amount of natural speech text!).
+In this section, I implemented an audio (text to speech) model using a pre-trained HuggingFace transformer audio model to translate text to simulated speech.
+For this section, I used data from the amazon fashion text dataset (the reviews feature has a good amount of natural speech text!).

 ## Text
 I build three variant text models,